dvm14/get_weather/README.md

-# Weather API app
+# Get Weather app

-A simple usage of the Weather API
+A simple usage of the OpenWeather API to get weather for a specific city.

 ## Getting Started